-← projects This Portfolio
+← projects terminal-index

-active ★ featured
+active

 The site you're looking at right now.
 Astro-powered, retro-styled, and hand-crafted with vanilla CSS.
 No Tailwind was harmed in the making of this site.